Nearly every book list geared toward homeschoolers will include Beatrix Potter: The Complete Tales, or at least a story or two from the collection.

 Elizabeth Wilson, Books Children Love

 “A pacy story with an engaging hero, an exciting chase and a happy ending, matched with exquisite illustrations, adds up to a children’s classic whose appeal is ageless.”
-(The Complete Tales of Beatrix Potter)- The Tale of Squirrel Nutkin (1903)
+(The Complete Tales of Beatrix Potter) Also available in PDF. - The Tale of Squirrel Nutkin (1903) Also available in PDF.

 - The Story of A Fierce Bad Rabbit (1906)